TilalISU/TilalISU/README.md

 ### Hi there 👋
+My name is Talal Abdeldafi.
+I am a senior in Aerospace engineering.
+I was born in Texas and raised in saudi arabia.
+I like ⚡hiking , playing soccer and hanging out with friends.

 <!--
 **TilalISU/TilalISU** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.